gentoo-golang-dist/zabbix-agent2-plugin-nvidia-gpu/README.md

 ## Build from Source

+The plugin supports building for both Linux and Windows.
+To avoid errors during cross-compilation, it is recommended to build the plugin directly on the target operating system.

 To build the NVIDIA GPU Plugin for Zabbix Agent 2 from source, ensure you have the following prerequisites.

 ### Prerequisites